Neighborhood: Upper West Side in New York

 St. John the Divine

 Do you like churches?
 There is a very big one on 110th Street and Amsterdam Avenue.
+Hop on Hop off buses stop in front of it.
 A number of services are given a day and you can just walk in otherwise.
 Hungry?
 Diagonally across from the church you will find the Hungarian Pastry shop.
 Probably the most sympathetic coffee shop with pastries in New York (the Bakery next door is also part of the same company).
 If the weather is good you can enjoy your food in the park next to the church, trying to figure out the meaning of the statue.
 Great to combine with a visit to Columbia University.

 A great place is Community, a nice modern restaurant on Broadway between 112th and 113th Street.
 Craving Eastern cuisine?
 Next to Community you will find a good Korean where you can dine for a couple of dollars.